DoctorEvidence/ts-transform-reactive/README.md

 someone.age = 45
 birthYear.valueOf() -> 1972
 ```
-Function and method calls can be made written in reactive expressions as well.
+Function and method calls can be written in reactive expressions as well.
 These calls will be performed lazily/on-demand, and reexecuted as needed.
 The target function will be called with the values of the variables (not the variables themselves).
 For example:
 ```
 @reactive
 let smallest = Math.min(a, b)
+// smallest will be a reactive variable, computed from inputs a and b
 ```

 When using the alkali `reactive`, to create these variables, they can be bound to DOM elements using alkali constructors or any other alkali target.
 ```
-import { reactive, Div } from 'alkali'
+import { reactive, Div, Span, Input } from 'alkali'

+@reactive
+let a = 1, b = 2, sum = a + b
-// create a div with its text bound to the sum parent.appendChild(new Div(sum))
+// create a div with its text bound to the sum parent.appendChild( new Div([
+    Input(a), // each input bound to the variable Input(b),
+    Span(sum)])) // will reactively compute sum
 ```
 And the reactive expressions maintain operator relationships, so alkali's reversible data flow is supported as well:
 ```